 Choose whatever strategy works for you and create a master debt repayment plan.
 If you need assistance, like many do, consider using a debt consolidation or settlement company, such as National Debt Relief.

 With debt consolidation, you roll all your debts into one loan, often saving on interest.
 Debt settlement, on the other hand, means you’ll work with creditors to settle your debt, possibly for less than you owe.
 By selecting one of the best debt relief companies, you’ll be well on your way to knocking out that debt for good.
-Check out reviews to be sure you’re selecting a reputable company.
+Check out reviews — including our Accredited Debt Relief reviews — to be sure you’re selecting a reputable company.

 Once you have a smart, effective debt relief plan make sure you continue to follow a budget, automate your monthly savings and debt repayments, and avoid taking on any new debts.
 Extra cash?
 Increase your debt payments as much as possible and get rid of your financial obligations faster.
 If you can manage to accomplish these feats, then you’ll be able to break the debt cycle.